huyphan6/cs611/ps3/README.md

 3. The first command will compile all the java files
 4. The second command will run the program

+## Brief Description of UML and Game Extendability and Scalability

+1. The abstract classes Game, BoardGame, Board, along with classes such as Hero, Item, Market, BattleGround, and Monster laid the foundation and structure for this game.
+2. My design allowed for both scalability and extendability because of my modular design.
+The structure allows for the potential addition of new types of monsters, heroes, items, and spells.
+You can also add new types of boards and games as well.

+## Changes made to the data files

+1. I converted the text files to be comma separated so that I could parse the information more easily.
+2. I also put them in their own packages, i.e. an Items package, a Hero package, a Monster package, etc. This allowed me to easily access the files and parse the information.

+## Rules of My Version of the Game

+1. The game is played on a 8x8 grid by default, but you can play on any size square grid greater than or equal to 8.
+2. The game is played by one or more players who control a team of heroes.
+The heroes are placed on the board at the start of the game.
+They move around the board to fight monsters, gain rewards, level up, and buy items from the market.
+3. Heroes have a max HP of 100% and other abilities such as strength, dexterity, agility, etc., which they can level up.
+4. When a hero levels up, all of their atrributes increase by 5% and their HP is reset to 100.
+5. The XP required to level up is = hero's current level * 10.
+6. After every round of battle, heroes regain 10% of their HP and Mana.
+7. Heroes gain 100 * monster's level XP when they defeat a monster.
+8. Heroes gain 2 * # monsters when they defeat a monster.
+9. Items will sell for half price in the market after they are purchased.
+10. The party size is between 1 and 3 heroes.
+11. Hero attack damage = (hero's strength + hero's weapon damage) * 0.05.

 ## Input/Output Example

 ```agsl